696e746c6f6c/696e746c6f6c/README.md

 # Hi there, I'm int!

 ## I'm 17 years old IT programming highschool student and Security Researcher on HackerOne.
+I enjoy finding security vulnerabilities on Spotify bug bounty program.
+It's my pleasure to make program more secure and receive bounty as well.
 This is my HackerOne profile: https://hackerone.com/696e746c6f6c
 - My goal is to become a Software Engineer.

 # Experienced in the following programming languages: